velartrill/velartrill.github.io/orig/conspirators.md

 "Take care, dear boy!
 I shall be seeing a great deal more of you, I hope."
 Hawthorn holds up a hand in farewell as Lena turns, and I practically drag him out the front door.

 The streets of Chandler's Landing can never be said to be truly deserted, not even during the darkest hours of the night, but the mid-day bustle has calmed since noon.
-Despite its name, the city is industrial to the core, and nearly half the population are working-class commoners -- "proletarians," as Lena might say.
+Despite its name, the city is industrial to the core, and nearly half the population are common laborers -- "proletarians," as Lena might say.
 By and large they're squirreled away in the great Eastgate foundries and will be 'til shift's end at sunset, now that the lunchtime hours have come to their close.
 In any case, scarce few can bear the heavy cost of Uptown life; most of the folks we pass are messengers, slaves, the odd tradeswoman or cowled apprentice, and greycloaks on patrol.

 I'm fond of Uptown, I'll admit.
 It's unlike the pitiful dockside slums where the petty laborers eat and shit and fuck and not much else, but lacks the soulless, sterile hauteur of the White Thorn District.
 It's got class *and* character -- and most important of all, rates just low enough that someone of my station can eke out a cozy living.